Dizzy-marville/The-Preterist-Perspective/index.md

+---
+title: The Preterist Perspective
+---

 # The Preterist Perspective

-This series reflects my journey through the Gospel—an unfolding path of understanding God's Word and the sacred fulfillment of prophecy.
+A poetic unfolding of fulfilled prophecy, sacred memory, and mythic consequence.

+Welcome to a modular archive of sacred narrative—each page a vessel of silence, resonance, and ritual clarity.